Active Semantic Perception: Related Work

+\textbf{Exploration:} Frontier-based methods navigate to the boundary between free and unknown regions \cite{yamauchi1997frontier,tao2024learning}, while information-driven methods identify new viewpoints/trajectories using expected information gain \cite{bircher2016receding, charrow2015information, he2025active, siming2024active,Jiang2023FisherRF}.
+These methods do find unexplored areas but may not necessarily find semantically interesting areas.
+The reason is as follows.
+Representations like occupancy grids only encode geometry.
+Even if some methods represent object categories, they lack the mechanisms to compute semantic information, e.g., to predict that the bedroom could be adjacent to the room with a couch and a coffee table.

-Recent works have explored integrating semantics into object-goal navigation.
-SemExp \cite{chaplot2020object} trains high-level policies to predict long-term goals that are semantically correlated with a user-specified task, with a local planner executing the navigation.
-StructNav \cite{chen2023not} instead leverages large language models to rank geometric frontiers according to task relevance, and then passes execution to a local planner.
-While both approaches incorporate semantics and perform well at locating predefined object categories, they remain tied to fixed vocabularies and do not generalize to reasoning about semantically uncertain regions.
+\textbf{Goal and Instruction Conditioned Navigation:} SemExp \cite{chaplot2020object} trains high-level policies to predict long-term goals that are semantically correlated with user-specified tasks, with a local planner for navigation.
+StructNav \cite{chen2023not} uses LLMs to rank geometric frontiers according to their task relevance, and then passes execution to a local planner.
+VLFM \cite{yokoyama2024vlfm} constructs a 2D top-down BLIP map from RGB observations, where the BLIP value is computed with respect to a specified target object, and uses this map to score geometric frontiers.
+While these approaches incorporate semantics, they are designed for locating predefined object categories and do not reason about semantic uncertainty.
+Vision-language navigation/action (VLN/VLA) methods condition agents on language instructions or task-specified goals, e.g., natural-language routes \cite{anderson2018vision}, instruction-conditioned navigation policies \cite{zhang2024uni} and end-to-end visuomotor control \cite{kim2024openvla}.
+These works typically address object retrieval, not efficient exploration.
+They do not guarantee coverage and efficiency of the path.
+They do not represent the environment explicitly, and due to the limited memory, they often do not perform exploration tasks reliably \cite{tao2025halo}.

+\textbf{Semantic and Graph Completion:} Semantic scene completion methods predict dense occupancy and object categories of voxels \cite{song2017semantic, cao2022monoscene}.
+These methods do not infer object-object relationships or objects/rooms in unobserved regions.
+Graph-based methods can complete partial scene graphs \cite{wan2018representation, garg2021unconditional}.
+However, they typically operate on static image-level graphs or abstract scene graphs.
+They do not complete metrically grounded, hierarchical scene graphs with new rooms, objects, relations, and spatial locations.
+In contrast, our method hypothesizes new semantic entities and their locations from partial observations of the scene.